nghttp2/nghttp2/doc/nghttpx.1.rst

     :option:`--client-proxy` mode,  location header field will  not be altered regardless of this option.

+.. option:: --no-host-rewrite

+    Don't  rewrite  host  and :authority  header  fields  on :option:`--http2-bridge`\,   :option:`--client`   and  default   mode.
+For
+    :option:`--http2-proxy`  and  :option:`\--client-proxy` mode,  these  headers
+    will not be altered regardless of this option.

 .. option:: --altsvc=<PROTOID,PORT[,HOST,[ORIGIN]]>

     Specify   protocol  ID,   port,  host   and  origin   of